General Post-operative Instructions

 How is it treated?

 The surgeon inserts a medicated surgical dressing into the affected area to promote both pain relief and healing.
 This dressing will be changed and/or removed when appropriate.
-Healing of the wound usually begins three to five days following onset of symptoms.
+Healing of the wound usually begins three to five days following the onset of symptoms.
 It is uncommon for dry sockets to persist longer than five days.
 Antibiotics will be prescribed if an infection occurs.

 When dry socket occurs it’s important to know that the wound will ultimately heal properly.